Imagine a building that can change its shape.

-Previous partners include Walt Disney Imagineering, the National Endowment for the Arts and Toyota Motor Sales, Inc. In 2014-15, SUPRASTUDIO students studying with professor Craig Hodgetts will get the chance to work on Elon Musk’s proposed Hyperloop system that could whisk passengers between Los Angeles and San Francisco in 30 minutes via an air tube.
+Previous work has been undertaken with Walt Disney Imagineering, the National Endowment for the Arts and Toyota Motor Sales, Inc. In 2014-15, SUPRASTUDIO students studying with professor Craig Hodgetts will get the chance to work on Elon Musk’s proposed Hyperloop system that could whisk passengers between Los Angeles and San Francisco in 30 minutes via an air tube.

 While the robots are a new technology-driven tool for UCLA, thanks to IDEAS robotics partner Bot & Dolly, the students can program them with the same computer design software that they use to create their studio work.
 Remarkably, Lynn pointed out, every student began working with the robots within two weeks after the class started.

 The biggest benefit — and challenge — with the robots is the capability to use them to test conceptual designs in the real world.
 The design software often sends students down a rabbit hole, Lynn said.
 They can spend hours making minute adjustments to their buildings, sometimes without even understanding why.
 But with just a few hours of robot time per week, students are forced to get up from the computer and find out whether their designs work, period.

 “It’s really easy to do digital animation,” said student Jackie Perez Castro, “but when you actually translate it to the physical world it’s really, really hard to think of gravity and the thickness of the material and the stiffness of the material.”